More about Estuary and related technologies, straight from the team.

 The complete change data capture guide for MySQL

-A comprehensive guide to CDC in MySQL for cross-functional teams.
+A comprehensive guide to change data capture in MySQL for cross-functional data teams.

 The complete change capture guide for PostgreSQL

-A comprehensive guide to CDC in PostgreSQL for cross-functional teams.
+A comprehensive guide to change data capture in PostgreSQL for cross-functional data teams.

 3 reasons to rethink your approach to change data capture